Northern Edge 2025 kicks off across Alaska

-A U.S. Air Force F-22 Raptor assigned to the 525th Fighter Squadron lands at Joint Base Elmendorf-Richardson, Alaska, for exercise Northern Edge 2025, Aug.
-17, 2025.
+More than 6,400 service members, 100 aircraft, and 7 U.S. and Canadian vessels began participation in exercise Northern Edge 2025, a joint field-training exercise at various locations in-and-around Alaska, on Aug.
+17.

 NE25 is a Large Scale Global Exercise, led by U.S. Indo-Pacific Command, that serves as a platform for joint, multi-domain operations to deliver high-end, realistic warfighter training, strengthen joint interoperability, and sharpen the air and sea-based combat readiness of U.S. and participating forces.

-(U.S. Air Force photo by Airman 1st Class David S. Calcote)
+“Northern Edge 2025 brings together multi-domain capabilities in high-end warfighting to ensure readiness to deter and, if necessary, defeat any adversary.” said U.S. Air Force Brig.
+Gen. Rick Goodman, the NE25 exercise director.
+“Additionally, NE25 allows the joint force to work through posture and sustainment, specifically here in Alaska.”

 |Date Taken: